siued/ExtractCompare-Wildbook-database-conversion/src/db_conversion/README.md

     - To run the source code you will need a Python interpreter.
 2. Run the executable.
 In the popups, select all the required paths.
 3. The executable will create a json file with the seal information.
 Do not remove this file during the conversion as you might lose progress if you do so.
+4. The program will also create a sightings.json file where information about sightings without an attached image are stored.
+Keep this file if you wish to keep the sighting information.
+When using the GUI app, this file must be placed in the same directory as the executable so the sightings are found.
-4. Now simply wait for the conversion to finish.
+5. Now simply wait for the conversion to finish.
 It may take several hours to even days, depending on the size of your database (around 2500 images took 8+ hours on a powerful 2020 desktop computer).
 If you think nothing is happening, you can check the wildbook container's logs.
 Go to  Docker, containers and click on the wildbook container.
 You will see a live feed of logs form wildbook, indicating what is happening.
-5. If you are matching the newly converted database against an existing one in Wildbook, expect this to take a long time as well.
+6. If you are matching the newly converted database against an existing one in Wildbook, expect this to take a long time as well.
 Each picture has to be preprocessed to be ready to be matched and this takes a long time.
 Once the preprocessing is done, it is saved and will not need to be redone.
 So the first matching process on a new set of images will always take much longer than any subsequent matching processes.
-6. Once the conversion is finished, you can go to the Wildbook UI and check that the database was uploaded correctly and view the pictures.
+7. Once the conversion is finished, you can go to the Wildbook UI and check that the database was uploaded correctly and view the pictures.
 You can also safely remove the .json file.
 If you wish to keep the .json file, you can use it with Python or other programing languages to analyze your database.
-7. If you wish to convert another database, you can simply run the executable again and give it the other database's Excel file and a different name  for the .json file.
+8. If you wish to convert another database, you can simply run the executable again and give it the other database's Excel file and a different name  for the .json file.

 ## Matching
 There  is an option to photo-match the entire freshly uploaded database against the pre-existing Wildbook database.
 This is disabled by default, because there are various ways to treat the results.
 If you wish to do this, you will have to download the source code and enable the matching function manually.